JennDahm/KerbalSorter/README.md

 ## How to Contribute
-Just fork it and submit a pull request when you've made the changes you want to see!
+Just fork it and submit a pull request to the dev branch when you've made the changes you want to see!

 Setting up the project is easy.
-All you need to do is create a folder called "lib" in the base folder of the project, then copy the Assembly-CSharp and UnityEngine DLLs from your installation of KSP into that folder.
+First, create a folder called "lib" in the base folder of the project, then copy the Assembly-CSharp and UnityEngine DLLs from your installation of KSP into that folder.
+Then, copy the images from the latest release into a new folder called "Images" in the output folder ("project_dir/KerbalSorter").
+If you want to test with Mini-AVC, put the latest DLL alongside the mod in your test environment.

 This project requires Visual Studio 2012 or greater.
 It should be compatible with the free version, and with newer versions.